nysta12/tdde35_labbar/README.md

 <img src="/clarifying_pictures/change_permission2.png"  width="500">

-### 3. **Provide access to your fork for your lab partner and for your lab assistant**
+### 3. **Provide "Developer" access to your fork for your lab partner and for your lab assistant**

 Find the "Settings" button on the left of the page about your forked repository, and click 'Members' to add people who can access your repository.

 <img src="/clarifying_pictures/add_member1.png"  width="500">

-Follow the steps as shown in the screenshot below to provide access to your lab partner and to your lab assistant
+Follow the steps as shown in the screenshot below to provide **"Developer"** access to your lab partner and to your lab assistant

 <img src="/clarifying_pictures/add_member2.png"  width="500">